tegorman13/ai_gd_chapter/Categories.md

 - Chugunova 2022 - We and It: An interdisciplinary review of the experimental evidence on how humans interact with machines
 - Passerini 2025 -Fostering effective hybrid human-LLM reasoning and decision making
 - Xia 2022 - Group decision making under uncertain preferences: powered by AI, empowered by AI
+-  Schmutz 2024 - AI-teaming: Redefining collaboration in the digital era
+	- has table with inputs, processes, outputs
+-  Cai A., Arawjo I., Glassman E. L. (2024).
+Antagonistic AI.

 ### Group Decision LLM